 What colour or finish?

 Whether you choose wooden or metallic door thresholds, there are so many different hues available.
 Adding polished brass thresholds to your doorways can give your home's interior a luxury finish, while antique styles will add hints of classic detailing for those who prefer a less modern look — our Z door bars are available in both of these finishes, and have been created with a simple and timeless look to ensure they are versatile enough to suit any home.

 Whether you're looking for something to tie your home's décor together, or you need something practical to exclude draughts, the door thresholds we stock here at Stair Rods Direct will be perfect for you.
 We have plenty of styles, as well as matching stair rods and brackets, skiffers, and carpet studs, which will help to give your home a cohesive look.
 We even stock runners that will look fantastic in your hallway or on your staircase.

 If you have any questions about fitting our products, be sure to check out the rest of our how to guides to find advice on fitting stair runners, stair rods and clips and easybind.
+We even have interiors inspiration with our staircase decorating guide and tips on how to brighten a dark hallway.
 Alternatively, you can contact us via email on firstname.lastname@example.org or by telephone on 0330 113 4909 to speak to our expert team.